-Click Assessment on the main menu and look to the top right for dropdown of options for benchmarks you can see.
+Click Assessment on the main menu and look to the top right for a dropdown of options for benchmarks you can see.
 Select the Assessment Type to see data.

 (Note: If the student's district uses an Assessment Type but the student did not take the test, it may show as an option on the dropdown list but the results page will be blank since no data was collected on that student using that instrument.)

 On any Assessment Type page, the Assessment Year shows below the name of the assessment.
-If district has collected data on this student using this instrument over multiple years, you can review different years here.
-Each assessment display will look a little different, because data collected by each package will vary.
+If the district has collected data on this student using this instrument over multiple years, you can review different years here.
+Each assessment display will look a little different because the data collected by each package will vary.
 You can export this data as well.

 Grades: See Report Card Grades on the Student Card

 Engagement: See Communications Details and History

 Click Engagement on the main menu to see a log of communications that have been sent or received by this student's contacts.
 By default, the most recent Engagement is shown in detail.
-Under Engagement, you can click the buttons to sort by engagement method, or leave it at All.
+Under Engagement, you can click the buttons to sort by engagement method or leave it at All.
 The phone icon in the example below tells us that a call was placed by the teacher to the student's brother.
 In this case, the mailbox was full.
 Click the playback arrow to hear the transcription.
-You can also use our Translate tool to read it in multiple languages.
+Click the Add Comment button to include notes for the specific call.

 Click the text message icon to see the details of any text message.
 In the example below, we see that the text came from the cousin, asking about homework.
 (Tip: The SchoolStatus user is always listed first, then the student contact, then the student's name and the relationship to the student.)

 To translate a text message, simply choose a language to read it in.